jd28/rollnw/lib/nw/smalls/docs/load-config.md

 - normalizes dot and slash paths before lookup
 - requires `T` to be a struct with an `int` `[[index]]` field
 - rejects `T` when it is a propset or contains a propset field
+- gives a registered structured data spec authority over converters and filesystem rows for that path
+- structurally validates a spec against the active resolved resource batch, materializes valid rows, and leaves rejected source IDs as indexed holes
 - for a `twoda_only` converter, imports every row from the active 2DA directly
 - otherwise, loads and sorts direct `.smalls` entries below the table path
 - sizes a 2DA-backed array to the source row count